This function generates predictions for merMod models, but

 Details

-The developers of lme4 omit an se.fit
+The developers of lme4 omit an se.fit argument for a

 reason, which is that it's not perfectly clear how best to estimate